 Not everyone is going to respond positively to a rental ad, so you need to think about WHO you are targeting in your ad.
 Consider the type of person or family who you are trying to attract to your rental and write your ad with them in mind.

-•Targeting an elderly population?
-Talk about low upkeep, good accessibility and quiet neighborhood.
+- Targeting an elderly population?
+Talk about low upkeep, good accessibility and quiet neighbourhood.

 Regardless of what kind of renters you are targeting, make sure you tailor your language accordingly and accentuate the benefits they’re interested in.

 When someone is considering a move to a new property, they want to be able to visualize themselves in their new home.
 You can help paint a picture for your prospective tenant by using colourful, illustrative language.
 Write about the experiences your tenant will have if they choose to move to your property.